DataDog/datadog-agent/docs/public/components/creating-components.md

 # Creating a Component

 This page explains how to create components in detail.
-Using components is cover [here](using-components.md).

-Thought this page we're going to use the example of a compression component to illustrate the component creation process.
-A component in charge of compressing payloads to be sent to the Datadog backend.
+Thought this page we're going to create a compression component.
+The component is going to handle the payload compression before it gets sent to the Datadog backend.

-This component will have two implementations:
+Since there are multiple ways to compress data we are going to provide two implementations of the same component interface.

-* one using ZSTD
+* one using [ZSTD](https://en.wikipedia.org/wiki/Zstd) data compression algorithm.
-* one using ZIP
+* one using [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) data compression algorithm.

+A Component is organize into multiple folders and Go packages.
+The main reason to separate a component into separate package is to separate the interface from the implementations and to improve code sharing.
+Having the interface declare in a separate package from the implementation allow to import the interface without having to import the different implementations.

 ## File hierarchy

-All components live in the `comp` folder at the top of the Agent repo.
+All components are located in the `comp` folder at the top of the Agent repo.

 The file hierarchy is the following:

 ```
 comp /
-  <bundle name> /
+  <bundle name> /        <-- Optional
     <comp name> /
       def /              <-- The folder containing the component interface and ALL its public types.
       impl /             <-- The only or primary implementation of the component.
       impl-<alternate> / <-- An alternate implementation.
+      impl-none /     <-- An alternate implementation.
       fx /               <-- All fx related logic for the primary implementation, if any.
-      fx-alternate /     <-- All fx related logic for a specific implementation.
+      fx-<alternate> /   <-- All fx related logic for a specific implementation.
-      mock /             <-- The mock of the component to ease testing.
+      mock /             <-- The mock interface of the component to ease testing.
 ```

 TODO: where do we put the `optional.NoneOption` ?
 Into its own fx-none folder ?